lmmx/dx-map/README.md

 Then copy everything under `target/dx/my-map/release/web/public` to your static site host.
 (Everything is client side, for a backend you'd use `bundle`)

+Note that things like the subpath of the domain you deploy from are set in Dioxus.toml

 ### Prerequisites

 You'll need the following installed: